paolacodes1/paolacodes1/README.md

 ## 🚧 What I'm Working On

-🧩 **Personal Website**
-A dynamic portfolio built with Next.js + shadcn, showcasing projects, skills, and experiments.

-🤖 **WhatsApp Bot for Hotels**
+🤖 WhatsApp Bot for Hotels
-A smart AI-powered bot that automates guest communication, handles inquiries, and assists with bookings in real-time.
+An AI-powered assistant that automates guest communication, answers inquiries, and manages bookings in real-time.

-🏨 **Hotel Booking System**
+🏨 Hotel Booking System
-A custom backend for local hotels to manage room availability, check-ins, and operations in one smooth dashboard.
+A custom backend for local hotels to manage room availability, check-ins, and daily operations from one streamlined dashboard.

+🚁 Drone Operations Website
+A professional site for a drone service company specializing in palm plantation monitoring and mapping, with a focus on clear service presentation and lead generation.

+🔮 Reiki & Tarot Website
+A serene, intuitive website for a holistic practitioner, designed to highlight services and inspire trust, connection, and curiosity.